GolanSG/DX-temp-ios-docs/quick_start.md

 ---

-## Create and start a chat
+## Create and start a basic chat

-Follow the next steps to create and start a chat.
+Follow the next steps to have a basic working chat integrated to your App.

 ## Create new Project